ErBa508/analyzeButtonPresses/README.md

 # Important files

+- **config.m** - set parameters including working directories/paths to data
 - **main.m** - entry point for running analysis script (Written by EB)

 # Short instructions

-Open main.m and modify the value of the variable "AnalysisType".
-Set equal to 1 to analyze a single .dat file.
-Set equal to 2 to analyze all subject data saved in keyData.mat.
-Set equal to 3 to analyze simulated dataset.
+Open config.m and (a) set the path to select data, (b) set the path to store data and results, and (c) set the value of the variable "analysis_type". "analysis_type" can be set equal to 1 to analyze a single file; equal to 2 to analyze all subject data saved in keyData.mat; set equal to 3 to analyze simulated dataset. (d) Also, set the value for "input_format_vers", e.g., the version of the raw data (1 = old format; 2 = new format)

 # Supporting functions